21 Out of Every 100 Cases Instituted Before the SC in 2021 Were Added to its Backlog

 Calculating the Clearance Rate

-The clearance rate for a given year is calculated by dividing the total number of cases instituted in that year by the total number of cases disposed of in the same year.
+The clearance rate for a given year is calculated by dividing the total number of cases disposed of in that year by the total number of cases instituted in the same year.

 A clearance rate above 1 indicates that the Court is disposing of (or clearing) more cases than are being instituted.
 This leads to decreased pendency in the Court as cases from the Court’s backlog have also been disposed of.

 Tracking the Clearance Rate Over the Last Decade